Gholson Nature Park: Rare Plant Hikes Through the Seasons

 Dimpled Trout lilies: an Appalachian wildflower in Florida

 You can see how dimpled trout lilies are widespread in the Appalachian Mountains, and then less so in the southern half of Georgia.
 But then look at our area.
 If you zoom in, there are three major populations: at Torreya State Park, Angus Gholson Nature Park, and Wolf Creek Trout Lily Preserve in Whigham, Georgia.
-There are also a couple scattered round Lake Jackson, which means keeping a closer eye on the ground in Klapp-Phipps Park.
+There are also a couple scattered around Lake Jackson in Tallahassee, which means keeping a closer eye on the ground in Klapp-Phipps Park.

 There are a few plants here with a similar distribution, and I hope to photograph them all in my upcoming visits.